Justin Trudeau lectures others about human rights while forgetting issues at home

 While reminding Senegal President Macky Sall of the importance of human rights, Trudeau must have forgotten that in Wet'suwet'en territory in northern British Columbia, the militarized RCMP raided and arrested land defenders for peacefully opposing the construction of the Coastal GasLink pipeline that would run through unceded Wet'suwet'en territory.

-On top of siding with corporate interests, the RCMP went even further by limiting and even arresting journalists who were trying to report on the situation.
+On top of siding with corporate interests, the RCMP went even further by limiting and even threatening to arrest journalists who were trying to report on the situation.
 This is an affront to freedom and democracy in this country.

 Unfortunately, this isn't a surprise.
 The RCMP, since its inception has had a long history of oppression and violence against Indigenous communities and other marginalized groups.
 Indeed, the creation of the RCMP by prime minister John A. Macdonald was mainly to "control" the Western part of Canada, and that meant fighting Indigenous resistance and establishing full control over the economic resources of the newly established country.